rxantos/tubras/trunk/tools/irrb/doc/outgen.rst

 The original image ("c:\\myimages\\patterns\\bricks.png") is copied to the texture directory underneath the output directory: "{out directory}/tex/bricks.png".

-Images that have the same name but are stored in different directories, are written to the texture directory using Blender's internally assigned file name.
+Images that have the same name but are stored in different directories are written to the texture directory using Blender's internally assigned file name.
+This will prevent images with the same name from being overwritten.

 ----

 Packed Output
 =============
-**irrB** contains an option named "Pack Files" located in the export panel.
+**irrB** contains an export option named "Pack Files" located in the export panel.
 When selected, **irrB** exports/writes all of the scene, model, and texture files following the rules outlined above.
 After all of the files have been written and image files copied, **irrB** then packs (zip) all of the files into a single file and names the file "{scene name}.zip".

+After the files have been packed, **irrB** then deletes the original files that were written to the output directory.